On pathwise uniform approximation of processes with c\`adl\`ag trajectories by processes with finite total variation

-\textbf{Abstract.} We present two applications of truncated variation.
-The first aplication is a decomposition of a real-valued stochastic process with c\`{a}dl\`{a}g trajectories into a sum of uniformly close, finite variation process and infinite variation process with arbitrary small amplitude.
-The second application is the definition of a stochastic integral as a limit of pathwise Riemann-Stieltjes integrals.
+\textbf{Abstract.} For any real-valued stochastic process $X=\left(X_{t}\right)_{t\geq0}$ with càdlàg paths we define non-empty family of processes, which have finite total variation, have jumps of the same order as the process $X$ and uniformly approximate its paths$.$\ This allows to decompose any real-valued stochastic process with càdlàg paths and infinite total variation into a sum of uniformly close, finite variation process and an adapted process, with arbitrary small amplitude but infinite total variation.
+Another application of the defined class is the definition of the stochastic integral with respect to the process $X$ as a limit of pathwise Lebesgue-Stieltjes integrals.
+This construction leads to the stochastic integral with some correction term.